 Fix it fast, but don’t feel the need to perfect it now.”

-Don’t focus on fancy design, theme or platform before first considering content—that’s like designing a house without knowing what you’ll do in each room!
+Don’t focus on a fancy design, theme or platform before first considering your website content.
+That’s like designing a house without knowing what you’ll do in each room!

-Write, imagine, experiment, draw and sketch your content.
-Let design decisions flow from this.
+First write, imagine, experiment, draw and sketch your content.
+Then let design decisions flow from this.

 “Do a content audit before you get too far down the line with your project.

 Working back from specific business goals, take the time (this can take days or even months but is worth the effort) getting a feel for the online conversations about your industry.

 Spot trends that you should be a part of.
 Look for gaps that only your brand’s unique expertise can fill.

 Your website should be all about you and your business.

 Ever noticed how genuinely confident people don’t need to spruik themselves?
 Your website should be the same.